trusche/httplog/README.md

 Log outgoing HTTP requests made from your application.
 Helps with debugging pesky API error responses, or just generally understanding what's going on under the hood.

+**+++Requires ruby 2.2 or higher.
+If you need to stick with older versions of ruby, the last compatible version of httplog is 0.3.3.+++**

-So far this gem works with the following ruby modules and libraries:
+This gem works with the following ruby modules and libraries:

 * [Net::HTTP](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/net/http/rdoc/index.html)
 * [Ethon](https://github.com/typhoeus/ethon) (**Needs work to support latest versions**)